matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 ## Unstable prefix

-While this MSC is not in a released version of the specification, clients should use the `org.matrix.msc2965.authentication` field in the client well-known discovery document instead of `m.authentication`.
+While this MSC is not in a released version of the specification, clients should use the `org.matrix.msc2965` unstable prefix for the endpoint, e.g. `GET /_matrix/client/unstable/org.matrix.msc2965/auth_issuer`.